murisfurder/provisioner/docs/docs/roles/fluentd.md

 echo '{"message":"Testing Provisioner"}' | fluent-cat --json secure.test
 ```

+Alternatively, you can use the Fluentd endpoint directly with our [docker helper container](https://github.com/vpetersson/fluentd-secure_forward).

 ## Technical Details

 Fluentd holds no persistent data.
 All data is being relayed to the [Elasticsearch](/docs/role/elasticsearch) container.